chartjs/Chart.js/docs/developers/axes.md

     options: {
         scales: {
             y: {
-                type: 'myScale' // this is the same key that was passed to the registerScaleType function }
+                type: 'myScale' // this is the same id that was set on the scale }
         }
     }